Optimal Bayesian design for model discrimination via classification: Logistic Regression Example

 In contrast, our classification approach avoids computing posterior quantities and requires only simulation from all the models.
 Interestingly, moving to the RE structure poses little additional difficulty for the classification approach as it remains trivial to simulate from the models.
 This is a significant advantage of the classification approach.

 For the FE structure we consider $n \in \{6,12,24,48\}$ and for the RE structure we consider $n_G=6$ and $G \in {2,4,8}$ (to give $n \in \{12,24,48\}$).
 Two prior distributions on the model indicator are trialled: (1) the prior where models are equally likely \emph{a priori} and (2) the prior in \eqref{eq:model_prior} that corrects for Bayesian multiplicity.
 We refer to the first as the equal prior and the second as the unequal prior.
 For this example, the only design criterion that we consider is the misclassification error rate (the excepted 0--1 loss).
-During the design optimisation phase, we estimate the expected loss by classifying the samples of a test sample using a classification tree trained on a separate training sample.
-The training sample consists of 5K simulations per model, so the total size of the training sample is $16 \times 5$K = 80K.
-If the prior model probabilities differ from the model proportions in the training sample, the tree-building procedure takes this into account.
-For the test sample, the model indicators are generated according to the prior model probabilities.
+During the design optimisation phase, we estimate the expected loss by employing cross-validated classification trees using a sample of size 80K (5K simulations per model).
+The observations are weighted within the trees according to their prior model probabilities.
 We consider a discretised design space for each $x_{aij}$ consisting of the five values $\{-1,-0.5,0,0.5,1\}$.

 After having obtained the optimal designs for the different scenarios regarding model structure (FE or RE) and prior distributions (equal or unequal), we attempt to assess the classification performance of these optimal designs using random forests.
 For each optimal design, 10K simulations under each model are used to train a random forest with 100 trees.
 A fresh set of $16 \times 10$K = 160K simulations is used to estimate the misclassification error rate and the misclassification matrix.
 The model proportions of this test sample reflect the prior model probabilities.
 The results for the optimal designs of the different scenarios are shown in the rows with bold row labels in Table~\ref{tab:classification_validation_logreg}.
 For each scenario, results for optimal designs under different scenarios as well as a randomly generated design are also provided.
 For the randomly generated designs, each design point $x_{aij}$ equals $1$ or $-1$ with equal probability.